 Our Annual Awards Day is here again!
 Taking place on 5th November at the Civic Suite in Wandsworth the awards are a great opportunity to celebrate the achievements of our students and the contribution from volunteers and other supporters.
-We mark our student successes whether nationally accredited qualifications or progress towards goals in independent living and personal
+We mark our student successes whether nationally accredited qualifications or progress towards goals in independent living and personal development.

 Read more and register

 Our students recently took part in a healthy eating workshop run by Waitrose.
 One of our core objectives is to tackle the health inequalities that exist for those with learning disabilities.
 So it was great for students to learn how to identify healthy food options when shopping in the supermarket, including which foods count as one of your ‘5 a day’ and how to use the traffic light system.

 Read more about the trip